 Carbon Reduction - The organisation has not undertaken risk assessments on carbon reduction delivery plans.
 This position will be reviewed in 2020/21.
 This is considered further within the Sustainability section within the Performance Report part of the Annual Report.

 Ministerial Directions

-No ministerial directions were received as at year end 31 March 2020.
+No ministerial directions were received as at year end 31 March 2020 that were applicable to HEIW.

 During the period there were no material lapses in data security and no referrals to the ICO.

 4.2 Planning